Geek-ASR/Zerodha_Clone/README.md

-# Zerodha Landing page built
+# Zerodha Landing page
+done using HTML and CSS